 Soon I had a closet of a million different sizes.

-I had my go-to leggings with a sweater that covered up my muffin top when I felt like my stomach was out of control.
+I had my go-to leggings with a sweater that covered up my belly when I looked in the mirror and loathed what I saw.

 Every single piece of clothing in my closet signified something to me.
 Specific outfits conjured up different emotions and brought me back to despair or elation-depending on what size it was.